+Step 3: Design the survey

-“”.Gforsin Chapter 8ofisGuide. e.g.,the respondent’sYou’ll want to be sure that the options you list in your questions are ones that would be within the range of possibilities.
+Surveys typically begin with easy questions, to help focus the participant on the subject at hand, before moving into the more “thought provoking” questions.
+(Guidelines for constructing surveys can be found in Chapter 8 of this Guide.)
+You may want to begin your survey with questions that gather demographic information (e.g., age, position, etc.) or information about the respondent’s knowledge of or use of the digital library.
+In the next section of the survey, you can begin presenting your choice experiment.
+You’ll want to be sure that the options you list in your questions are ones that would be within the range of possibilities.
 You certainly don’t wish to create expectations for a new service that is simply not feasible.

-:

-?8p88 8. ,-4460, y60everyperhapsfor each useryou could, provided the options are logically presented across the range of different surveys.
+Here is an example of what a question might look like using our reference librarian example:

+Example question:

+Which of the following systems do you prefer?

+Existing system, no reference librarian, no extra costs

+Reference librarian available 8 hours/day; available via email; pay fixed price per use

+Reference librarian available 8 hours/day; available via online chat; pay fixed price per use

+Reference librarian available 8 hours/day; available via telephone; pay fixed price per use

+This question specifically explores what type of contact (if any) users would prefer to have with a reference librarian given that it would only be available for 8 hours/day and would have a fixed price.
+A good multi-attribute, stated-preference survey would explore all of the possible combinations of hours available (4 levels), methods of communication (3 levels) and price for use (5 levels).
+Because there are so many available combinations (4x3x5 = 60), you would probably not want to present all 60 choices to every user, because by the end of the survey all the choices would begin to look the same!
+But by assigning a set number of questions (perhaps 20) for each user to provide feedback, you could get the information you want, provided the options are logically presented across the range of different surveys.

+Step 4: Administer survey, analyze results, and present findings.

-.,-, to the decision makers in a timely manner Today, many surveys are administered over the WWW.
+The final steps in conducting a multi-attribute, stated-preference survey would be to administer it to the relevant group of people, analyze the results, and present your findings to the decision makers in a timely manner.
+Today, many surveys are administered over the WWW.
 This seems particularly appropriate if you are surveying typical users of a digital library.
 However, if you are seeking input from non-users, having the survey available via the Internet alone may introduce an unacceptable level of bias because people who are not online won’t be able to access your survey.
 You’ll need to consider alternative methods of collecting the surveys such as regular mail, telephone, or person-to-person.
 Recommendations about analyzing and presenting your findings can be found in Chapter 10.

 When attempting to influence decisions about the types of services to be offered in a library, digital or otherwise, it only makes sense to consult with the users.
 Using the multi-attribute, stated-preference technique is an insightful way to gather information from actual users of the digital library about the services they value and the ones they would like to have.